shawnxiaoyuwang/ShawnXiaoyuWang/README.md

 - 👋 Hi, I’m @ShawnXiaoyuWang
-- 👀 I’m interested in Federated Learning, Recommendation system
+- 👀 I’m interested in Federated Learning, Multimodal Learning, Recommendation system
 - 🌱 I’m currently pursuing Ph.D. in New York University
 - 💞️ I’m looking to collaborate on research or internship
 - 📫 How to reach me shawnwangee AT gmail